myriadrf/lc-website/developer/hardware/index.rst

 CI Hardware Platform
 ====================

-The continous integration hardware platform provides provides a combination of base stations and modem banks, with cabled RF and splitter/combiner network with variable attenuation, plus support infrastructure such as clock distribution, interfacing and control.
+The continous integration hardware platform provides a combination of base stations and modem banks, with cabled RF and splitter/combiner network which features digitally controlled attenuation.
+The platform also includes support infrastructure such as clock distribution, interfacing and control.

-The CI hardware is modular in nature and housed in a 19" equipment rack.
+The platform is modular in nature and housed in a 19" equipment rack.

 Subsystems
 ----------

-The CI platform is comprised of numerous subsystems and these are listed below, with details provided for the main components used in each.
-Links are provided for further details of COTS/third party components used, while details of original components developed as part of this project can be found at the bottom of this page.
+The CI platform is comprised of numerous subsystems and for details of these see the pages linked from the site menu.
+Links are provided for further details of COTS/third party components used, while details of original components developed as part of the project are hosted on this website.

 .. toctree::
    :hidden: